Best Things to Do in El Jadida (Morocco)

 Stretching from the west of the port to the east of the racecourse, El Jadida’s municipal beach bears the name of the elegant resort in Normandy.
 Just like its namesake, the beach becomes vast when the tide recedes and is gently kissed by low waves.
 While swimming near the port may not be everyone’s preference, strolling along this expansive stretch of sandy shoreline is a worthwhile experience.

 For added enjoyment, camel and horseback riding options are available, and a small children’s play park awaits right on the shore.
 A picturesque promenade gracefully curves around the bay, with most of the cafes positioned towards the western end.
 Take a leisurely walk, bask in the coastal ambiance, and soak in the beauty of El Jadida’s immense beach, reminiscent of the enchanting coastal resorts found in Normandy.

 8 – Port of El Jadida

-If you are a late riser, there is an activity in the harbor throughout the day, with new trawlers and felucca docking throughout the day, supplying the city’s restaurants, souks, and supermarkets.
+Even if you prefer a later start, the harbor remains active throughout the day, with new trawlers and feluccas docking to supply the city’s restaurants, souks, and supermarkets.

 10 – Chateau Rouge (Château Buisson)